sumitrj/ChestXray-TransferLearning/README.md

 Run the script 'Train4b.py' from the 'Scripts' directory to obtain the model.
 Enter 0 for Load Trained, Model4b for model name and 250 for number of epochs.
 This generates Model4b.pth.tar in 'Models' directory and and 'Model4bLosses.csv' in Losses Directory.

-**Intermediate models Model1.pth.tar and Model3.pth.tar have been removed to bring total repository size under 100MB**
+**Intermediate models Model1.pth.ta, Model4a.pth.tar and Model3.pth.tar have been removed to bring total repository size under 100MB**
+**Final model, i.e Model4b.pth.tar is still present**

 ## Training the Classifier
 Random Forest classifier is trained over the features extracted by Model4b.